xoxzo/blog.xoxzo.com/content/Community/devrel-tokyo-8-en.md

 together, from the de facto language used, the media which are used often, and tools that they use to get together.

-In short, they are al different, slightly among themselves, but more so if we compare it with what our friends in the US, UK or Australia (e.g the English speaking world) are used to.
+In short, they are all different, slightly among themselves, but more so if we compare it with what our friends in the US, UK or Australia (e.g the English speaking world) are used to.
 Especially for China, nearly everything will have its own domestic version.